wjwillemse/solvency2-data/README.rst

 Package for reading the Solvency 2 Risk-Free Interest Rate Term Structures from the zip-files on the EIOPA website and deriving the term structures for alternative extrapolations.

-* Free software: MIT license
+* Free software: MIT/X license
 * Documentation: https://solvency2-rfr.readthedocs.io.